boopalanjayaraman/DataStructures_Algorithms/README.md

-# DataStructures & Algorithms - Refresher
+# Data Structures & Algorithms - Refresher
 Data Structures and Algorithms implementations using Python.
 Also contains assignments and Projects from Udacity Nanodegree.